msinhore/adaptive-climate-blueprint/CONTRIBUTING.md

 ### Prerequisites
 - Home Assistant Core 2023.4+
 - Basic understanding of YAML and Home Assistant automations
-- Knowledge of ASHRAE 55 or EN 16798-1 standards (helpful but not required)
+- Knowledge of ASHRAE 55 standards (helpful but not required)

 ### Development Environment
 1. Fork the repository